Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/04_statements.md

 std::cout << "hello, world"
 ```

-Statements are analogic to human language sentences and expressions are analogic to words and punctuation.
+Statements are analogy to human language sentences and expressions are analogy to words and punctuation.

 ```c++
 int x = 5; // this code is a statement